iguessthislldo/opendds-devguide-converter/devguide/run_time_configuration.rst

     RepositoryIor=host2.mydomain.com:12345

 By adding the ``DCPSDefaultDiscovery`` property to the ``[common]`` section, any participant that hasn’t been assigned to a domain id of ``1`` or ``2`` will use the configuration of ``DiscoveryConfig2``.
-For more explanation of a similar configuration for RTPS discovery see Section :ref:`Configuring for DDSI-RTPS Discovery`.
+For more explanation of a similar configuration for RTPS discovery see Section :ref:`run_time_configuration--configuring-for-ddsi-rtps-discovery`.

 Here are the available properties for the [domain] section.

+.. _run_time_configuration--reftable10:

-**Table 7-3 Domain Section Configuration Properties**
+**Table  Domain Section Configuration Properties**

 +------------------------------------------+------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | Option                                   | Description                                                                                                                                                                                                                                    |